-Generally, the dedication contains a more personal note to family or loved ones, while the acknowledgments usually consist of professional and academic assistance.
-The dedication and the acknowledgments should be on separate pages.
+Generally, the dedication contains a more personal note to family, loved ones and those who have helped students on their journey that may no longer be with us.
+While the acknowledgments usually consist of professional and academic assistance, the dedication and the acknowledgments should be on separate pages.